Theo Todman's Web Page - Notes Pages

 Plans for the Near Future

-- I’ve increased the time allocated to this project in 25Q2 to 7 hours / week to accommodate the time necessary to prepare for – and attend – the OBT weekend. .
+- I’ve further reduced the time allocated to this project in 25Q4 to 2 hours / week to reflect the fact that my Bible-reading project is in abeyance.

-- The items in the list below are those I’d like to address if time allows, which – apart from the first list – it most likely won’t!
+- The items in the list below are those I’d like to address if time allows.

 - Philosophy of Religion: